Taj Mahal, India - Things to Do in Taj Mahal

 When to Visit

-The ideal time to visit Agra is during the cooler months from October to March when temperatures are pleasant for sightseeing and outdoor activities.
-Winter months (December-February) offer the most comfortable weather with clear skies perfect for photography, though this is also peak tourist season with higher prices and crowds.
-Avoid visiting during summer months (April-June) when temperatures can soar above 45°C, making outdoor exploration extremely uncomfortable.
-The monsoon season (July-September) brings relief from heat but can cause occasional closures of monuments and muddy conditions, though the post-monsoon period offers lush green landscapes and fewer crowds.
+The best time to visit Agra is from October to March when the weather is pleasant with temperatures ranging from 15-30°C. Winter months (December-February) offer the most comfortable sightseeing conditions but also bring the largest crowds.
+Avoid summer months (April-June) when temperatures can exceed 45°C, making outdoor exploration extremely uncomfortable.
+The monsoon season (July-September) brings relief from heat but can cause humidity and occasional flooding.
+For fewer crowds and decent weather, consider visiting in October-November or February-March.

 Insider Tips